Leadership

 The Rev. Samantha McKean grew up in a one-stoplight town in rural central Ohio.
 She was raised in the Baptist church and went on to study Biblical and Theological Studies at Wheaton College (IL).
 Her college years were a rich time of exploring many different strands of the Christian tradition; by the time she graduated in 2013, she had found her home in the Episcopal Church.
 She graduated with her M.Div. from Duke Divinity School in 2017, and was her class’ recipient of the Jameson Jones Preaching Award.
 From there, she moved to Savannah to work and serve at Christ Church Episcopal, where she happily remains.
 She was ordained in 2019.
 Samantha lives with her husband, Garrett, their daughter, Vera, and their rescue dog, Murray.
 She has a passion for preaching, writing, and the delightful strangeness of the Bible.

-The Reverend Doctor Bertice Berry
+The Reverend Dr. Bertice Berry

 Deacon